fidian/ansi/docs/ansi-escape-sequences.md

 | ST    | String Terminator                     | `ESC \`             | **0234, 156, 0x9c** | [E-CF] [E-CS] |
 | OSC   | Operating System Command              | `ESC ]`             | **0235, 157, 0x9d** | [E-CF] [E-CS] |

 Normally `GRAVE` would not need to be called out, but it's a special character in Markdown.
-Because this document uses Markdown, it can't easily be represented in the document.
+Because this document uses Markdown, it can't easily be represented.
 It's also known as a backwards apostrophe or a backtick.

 A practical reference of these codes can be found at [Wikipedia's C0 and C1 control codes](https://en.wikipedia.org/wiki/C0_and_C1_control_codes) and [ECMA's Control Functions For Coded Character Sets][E-CF].
 The explanation of the allowed byte values is decrypted from [ECMA's 8-Bit Single-Byte Coded Graphic Character Set][E-CS].